๐Ÿ“ฐLiterature of Journalism

 The Foundation: Establishing Actual Malice

-These cases created the core framework for modern libel law, introducing the actual malice standard that protects press coverage of public officials and figures.
-Actual malice requires proving the publisher knew a statement was false or acted with reckless disregard for the truth—a deliberately high bar designed to encourage robust public debate.
+These cases created the core framework for modern libel law by introducing the actual malice standard that protects press coverage of public officials and figures.
+Actual malice means proving the publisher knew a statement was false or acted with reckless disregard for whether it was true or false.
+That's a deliberately high bar, designed to encourage robust public debate without chilling the press into silence.

 New York Times Co. v.
 Sullivan (1964)

-• Created the actual malice standard—public officials must prove the publisher knew the statement was false or showed reckless disregard for truth
+• Created the actual malice standard: public officials must prove the publisher knew the statement was false or showed reckless disregard for the truth

-• Constitutionalized libel law under the First Amendment, declaring that debate on public issues should be "uninhibited, robust, and wide-open"
+• Declared that debate on public issues should be "uninhibited, robust, and wide-open"

-• Shifted power toward the press by making it extremely difficult for government officials to win defamation suits, fundamentally reshaping American journalism
+• Shifted power toward the press by making it extremely difficult for government officials to win defamation suits

 Curtis Publishing Co. v.
 Butts (1967)

-• Extended actual malice to public figures who aren't elected officials, recognizing that prominent private citizens also influence public affairs
+• Extended actual malice to public figures who aren't elected officials, recognizing that prominent private citizens also shape public affairs

-• Arose from fabricated reporting—the Saturday Evening Post falsely accused a college football coach of fixing games, demonstrating journalism's potential for harm
+• Arose from fabricated reporting: the Saturday Evening Post falsely accused University of Georgia football coach Wally Butts of fixing games

 • Broadened First Amendment protection while acknowledging that public figures voluntarily enter public discourse and accept greater scrutiny

-Compare: Sullivan vs. Butts—both require actual malice, but Sullivan covers public officials (government employees) while Butts extends protection to public figures (celebrities, coaches, prominent citizens).
-If an FRQ asks about the scope of actual malice, these two cases define its expansion.
+Compare: Sullivan vs. Butts: both require actual malice, but Sullivan covers public officials (government employees) while Butts extends protection to public figures (celebrities, coaches, prominent citizens).
+If an exam question asks about the scope of actual malice, these two cases define its expansion.

 Public vs. Private: Different Standards for Different Plaintiffs